-Where diagonal Terrace Road meets Apache Boulevard and the light rail track turns east just before the Dorsey / Apache Station, there’s an ordinary strip mall on the northeast corner.
-Curry Corner, a descendant for the former Copper Kettle restaurant that was located up the street, is right in the middle of the plaza.
+Where diagonal Terrace Road meets Apache Boulevard and the light rail track turns east just before the Dorsey/Apache Station, there’s an ordinary strip mall on the northeast corner.
+Curry Corner is right in the middle of the plaza, which is also along the route of the Tempe Streetcar.
 A bike rack is nearby at the east end of the building.
-The restaurant recently expanded by taking over the adjacent hookah bar, setting the stage for a recent visit by Guy Fieri for an episode of his “Diners, Drive-ins and Dives” show.
+The restaurant has expanded over the years, absorbing adjacent storefronts into its original space.
+Somewhat confusingly, the door under the most visible sign is not the customer entrance.
+Instead, look for the door furthest to the right.

 Beef is best enjoyed here on kabobs of spiced, ground meat.
 They’re available on their own, or as part of a tandoori mixed grill alongside several pieces of tender chicken tikka and a large piece of leg-and-thigh dark meat served on the bone.
 Like many of the entrees here, the tandoori dishes benefit not only from grilled onions on the platter, but also a side of pickled onions that add a tart note to the smoky meat when everything is scooped up and combined in a piece of naan.
 Pickling spices also figure prominently in the chicken achari dish.